 The Coalition is proud to continuously grow and expand to serve the most vulnerable Coloradans.
 For 40 years, the Coalition leverages its resources to provide housing, medical treatment, and other services to people experiencing homelessness.
 Using best practices and innovation when the times calls for it, the Coalition has a portfolio of successful nationally recognized models and programs.
 The following are some of our most recent work:

 Renaissance Veterans Apartments at Fitzsimons is a 60-unit housing property for veterans and their families in Aurora.
 With case management and support, veterans can live and thrive in this state-of-the-art building.
 Learn more here >>

-Over our 39-year history, we have grown as leaders in the development of housing, healthcare, and supportive services for people experiencing homelessness in Colorado.
-We carved the pathway in sometimes treacherous territory for our most vulnerable citizens who experience chronic homelessness, mental health issues, and severe trauma, and maintained our charge to always work for justice for all people.
+In the course of our 40 year history, we have grown as leaders in the development of housing, healthcare, and supportive services for people experiencing homelessness in Colorado.
+We carved the pathway in sometimes treacherous territory for our most marginalized citizens who experience chronic homelessness, mental health issues, and severe trauma, and maintained our charge to always work for justice for all people.

-In 2015, Stout Street Health Center replaced the Stout Street Clinic in what would become a national-recognized and respected innovation in healthcare.
-The Health Center fully integrates patient-centered, trauma-informed medical and mental healthcare, substance treatment services, dental and vision care, social services and supportive housing to more fully address the spectrum of problems people experiencing homelessness bring to their medical providers.
-The Health Center provides integrated health care for over 15,000 men, women, and children at risk of or currently experiencing homelessness each year and continues to add new programs to best care for our patients.
+In 2015, Stout Street Health Center replaced the Stout Street Clinic in what would become a nationally recognized and respected innovation in healthcare.
+This Federally Qualified Health Center provides fully integrated, patient-centered, trauma-informed medical and mental healthcare, substance treatment services, dental and vision care, social services and supportive housing in order to more fully address the spectrum of problems people experiencing homelessness bring to their medical providers.
+Each year, the Health Center and its satellite locations provide integrated health care for nearly 15,000 adults and children at risk of or currently experiencing homelessness.
+We continuously add new programs and offerings to better care for our patients.